slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 	- «What did you get done this week?» (Elon Musk)
 	- «What do you own and why?» (Sandy Gottesman, investor)
 	- «What do you believe that most people don’t?»
+	- «Show me your calendar».
+A lot of detailed stuff is an implementer.
+(Codie Sanchez)
+	- «How to solve this X problem I have right now?» To detect a fast thinker.
+(Codie Sanchez)
 - Remember that I’d hired them to do things that I could not.
 As such, they knew their job better than I did.
 If I could have done it myself, I’d not have had to hire them.
 Experience is overrated.
 When hiring, hire for aptitude, train for skills.
 Most really amazing or great things are done by people doing them for the first time.
 - Companies hire for a problem and not general optimizations.
 Even if they need a generalist.
 Growing companies are always hiring.
 - Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.